hetvi-1905/Car_Selling_Price_Prediction/README.md

 ## 🖊 Brief Intro
-It's a tool which gives the user an approximate proce of selling a car based on various features of car inserted by the user.
+It's a tool which gives the user an approximate price of selling a car based on various features of car inserted by the user.

 ## 📌 Importance
 It benefits the user by providing best price for selling the cars based on comparing different features.